tax gain harvest

 Generally, you want to pay the least tax possible on your assets.
 If you have some winners in your taxable brokerage account, optimizing assets for your children means you should never sell these and let your children get a step up in basis upon your death.

 What if you could find a way to recognize the growth and not pay taxes?
-This is tax gain harvesting, which is made possible by the 0% Capital Gains tax bracket.
+This is tax gain harvesting, made possible by the 0% Capital Gains tax bracket.
 If you need to review the 0% Capital Gains tax bracket, please check my blog on How Long-Term Capital Gains Stack On Top of Ordinary Income.

 Next, ensure you understand how your brokerage account differs from your Roth and pre-tax retirement accounts from a tax perspective.
-You can read all about the tax efficiency of particular account types at Tax-Efficient Fund Placement and Asset Location Optimization.
+You can read about the tax efficiency of particular account types at Tax-Efficient Fund Placement and Asset Location Optimization.

 If you can save in taxes and optimize your accounts, it can be well worth your time to tax gain harvest.
 So, next, how do you tax gain harvest?